A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 Although there is no entrance fee to the Sacred Valley itself, there are fees for the archaeological sites within it.
 This includes the ruins in Pisac, Ollantaytambo, and Moray, as well as attractions like Chinchero and the Maras Salt Mines.

 There are many ways to visit the Sacred Valley, from 1-day tours from Cusco to multi-day stays in the valley.
 Ultimately, it depends on how much time you have available.
+A guide to Sacred Valley can help you decide which towns, ruins and markets to prioritize.

 Day Tours From Cusco

-Visit the Sacred Valley Independently by Bus
+Visit the Sacred Valley Self Guided and by Bus

-• Pisac Route: bus stop at Puputi Street s/n Cusco
+- Pisac Route: bus stop at Puputi Street s/n Cusco

-• Chinchero Route: bus stop Pavitos Street s/n, Cusco
+- Chinchero Route: bus stop Pavitos Street s/n, Cusco

 These buses leave every day from Cusco and stop in each town in the Sacred Valley.
 This is a very economical way of visiting the Sacred Valley, as each way costs around 5 Sol (USD$ 2).